Error Amplification Limits ANN-to-SNN Conversion in Continuous Control: Experiments

 \subsection{Enhancing Performance}

 We next examine how this reduction in temporal error correlation translates into policy performance.
-Figure~\ref{Fig:alpha_effect} illustrates the relationship between the correlation coefficient $\alpha$ and relative performance across tasks.
+Figure~\ref{Fig:alpha_effect} illustrates the relationship between the correlation coefficient $\alpha$ and relative performance (the converted SNN's performance normalized by the ANN baseline) across tasks.
 Starting from $\alpha = 0$ (standard ANN-to-SNN conversion), increasing $\alpha$ leads to a steady improvement in performance, demonstrating that incorporating cross-step residual information effectively mitigates temporally correlated conversion errors.
 However, when $\alpha$ becomes too large, performance begins to degrade.
 That is because excessive values of $\alpha$ overcompensate residual errors from previous steps, resulting in unstable membrane potential initialization and greater output error.
 This behavior reveals a clear trade-off between error decorrelation and overcorrection.

 Overall, these results show that CRPI prevents small approximation errors from being repeatedly reinforced by closed-loop system dynamics.
 By suppressing temporal error correlation, CRPI alleviates the error amplification phenomenon analyzed in Section~\ref{Sec:error2} and stabilizes long-horizon behavior in continuous control tasks, which we identified as the dominant factor governing performance degradation in Section~\ref{Sec:error1}.